coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 {{< toc >}}

-## Coalton and the quilc compiler
+## Introduction: Coalton and the quilc compiler

-[Quilc](https://github.com/quil-lang/quilc) is one of the best optimizing compilers for quantum computers.
-It is written in Common Lisp and is capable of taking arbitrary quantum programs written in [Quil](https://quil-lang.github.io/), and compiling and optimizing them into code that conforms to the majority of quantum computing architectures that exist today.
+[Quilc](https://github.com/quil-lang/quilc) is a state-of-the-art optimizing compiler for quantum computers written in Common Lisp.
+It is capable of taking arbitrary quantum programs written in [Quil](https://quil-lang.github.io/), and compiling and optimizing them into code that conforms to the majority of quantum computing architectures that exist today.

-Quilc and its related tooling are around 50,000 lines of code, and though it has good test coverage, it falls trap to problems that frequently show up in dynamically typed programming languagues, two of which are
+Quilc and its related tooling are around 50,000 lines of code, and though it has good test coverage, it falls trap to problems that frequently show up when using dynamically typed programming languagues, two of which are

-1. type errors showing up at runtime, usually a result from the code following a not-happy path, and
+1. type errors showing up at runtime, usually a result from the code following a less probable control path, and
 2. not having certain useful abstractions that can only be enabled by having a static type system (e.g., certain kinds of polymorphism).

 Coalton addresses these two problems in principle.
-Since it's not practical to rewrite an entire compiler, we opted to implement a significant new feature of quilc in Coalton called *discrete compilation*, which we'll describe in the next sections.
+Since it's not practical to rewrite an entire compiler, we opted to implement a significant new feature of quilc in Coalton called *discrete compilation*.
+In this post, we'll walk through what discrete compilation is, how Coalton made it simpler to implement (compared to Common Lisp), and how we tested that such a complicated feature actually works.

-## Towards a discrete instruction set for quantum computation
+## Towards a discrete set of operations for quantum computation

-A typical quantum program is comprised of a sequence of **operations** (sometimes called **operators**, **gates**, or **matrices**) that can be expressed mathematically as square matrices of complex numbers.
+A typical quantum program is comprised of a sequence of **operations** (sometimes called **instructions**, **operators**, **gates**, or **matrices**) that can be expressed mathematically as square matrices of complex numbers.
 The matrices are [*unitary*](https://en.wikipedia.org/wiki/Unitary_matrix)—which means the matrices can never stretch or shrink a vector they multiply onto—and they have to have a power-of-two size.
 Just like classical computers, quantum computers have a set of operations they can natively perform.
 Quantum computers typically have only a small handful.
 For example, the set of native operations of an IBM quantum computer is:

 $$
 \begin{aligned}